-A team at the Church of St. Nicholas have found a shrine beneath the floors, previously unseen due to the tiled floor's intricate mosaic.
+A team at St. Nicholas Church in Demre, Turkey has found an intriguing shrine beneath the floors, previously unseen due to the tiled floor's intricate mosaic.

 New Christmas theory: Santa is a ghost.

-He must be because according to archeologists in Turkey, they just found his grave, buried beneath the Church of St. Nicholas in Demre, Antalya.
+He must be because according to archaeologists in Turkey, they found his grave, buried beneath St. Nicholas Church in the town of Demre.

-However, the head of Antalya’s Monument Authority Cemil Karabayram told the local news that he and his team had found a shrine beneath the floors of the church, previously unseen due to the tiled floor’s intricate mosaic.
-He said they found the shrine during a routine survey.
+However, the head of Antalya’s Monument Authority, Cemil Karabayram, told the local news that he and his team had found a shrine beneath the floors of St. Nicholas Church, previously unseen due to the tiled floor’s intricate mosaic.
+He said that they found the shrine during a routine survey.

-He plans to hire a new team, comprised of scientists with eight different specialties to work at the site.
-The groundwork has already begun, and Karabayam says the team will break ground at the shrine soon.
+Still, Karabayam remains optimistic that he will find St. Nicholas.
+He plans to hire a new team, comprised of scientists with eight different specialties, to work at the site.
+The groundwork has already begun, and Karabayam says the team will hopefully unearth the shrine’s secrets soon.

-Another church at the town plays host to a Santa Claus museum, as well as a sarcophagus that pays tribute to the famed saint.
+Many locals would likely be thrilled by the discovery, as St. Nicholas remains a strong fixture in the area.
+Another church in the town even plays host to a Santa Claus museum, and a sarcophagus pays tribute to the famed saint.

-The legend of Santa Claus derived from St. Nicholas of Myra, who was a Greek Bishop famed for his generosity, especially to children.
-He was known for popularizing the tradition of leaving secret gifts for loved ones around the holidays, which gave rise to the Dutch legend of Sinterklaas, and later, the modern Santa Claus.
+A 4th-century Greek Bishop, St. Nicholas of Myra was revered for his generosity, especially toward children.
+He was known for popularizing the tradition of leaving secret gifts for loved ones around the holidays.
+This gave rise to the Dutch legend of Sinterklaas, and later, Santa Claus.

 It’s little wonder why St. Nicholas is one of the most famous Christian figures of all time.
 But while much has been said about his life and legends, little is known for sure about his death.
 And only time will tell whether we get a full answer about his final resting place.